Flight of the Intruder: Plot

-Lieutenant Jake "Cool Hand" Grafton (Brad Johnson) and his bombardier/navigator and best friend Lieutenant Morgan "Morg" McPherson (Christopher Rich) are flying a Grumman A-6 Intruder during the Vietnam War over the Gulf of Tonkin towards North Vietnam.
-They hit their target, a 'suspected truck park', which actually turns out to be trees.
-On the return to carrier, Morg is fatally shot in the neck by an armed Vietnamese peasant.
-Landing on the USS Independence with Morg dead, a disturbed Jake, covered in blood, walks into a debriefing with Commander Frank Camparelli (Danny Glover) and Executive Officer, Commander "Cowboy" Parker (J. Kenneth Campbell).
-Camparelli tells Jake to put Morgan's death behind him and to write a letter to Sharon, Morg's wife.
-New pilot Jack Barlow (Jared Chandler), nicknamed "Razor" because of his youthful appearance, is then introduced.

-Lieutenant Commander Virgil Cole (Willem Dafoe) arrives on board and reports to Camparelli, who later tells Jake's roommate Sammy Lundeen (Justin Williams) to take Jake, Bob "Boxman" Walkawitz (Tom Sizemore) and "Mad Jack" (Dann Florek) to fly into Subic Bay the next day and help Jake unwind.
-Jake goes to see Sharon, but she has already departed.
-He runs into a woman named Callie Troy (Rosanna Arquette), who is packing Sharon's things, and they have a small, tense encounter.
+Lieutenant Jake "Cool Hand" Grafton (Johnson) and his bombardier/navigator Lieutenant Morgan "Morg" McPherson (Christopher Rich) are flying a Grumman A-6 Intruder during the Vietnam War over the Gulf of Tonkin.
+They hit their target in North Vietnam, a 'suspected truck park', which turns out to be trees.
+As they return to their aircraft carrier, Morg is shot in the neck by an armed Vietnamese peasant on the ground.
+Jake lands on USS Independence with Morg dead.
+Jake, covered in blood, is debriefed by Commander Frank Camparelli and Executive Officer, Commander "Cowboy" Parker who tell him to put Morgan's death behind him and write a letter to his wife.
+Camparelli tells Jake's roommate Sammy Lundeen to fly Jake into Subic Bay with Bob "Boxman" Walkawitz and "Mad Jack" and help Jake unwind.
+Jake tries to see Sharon, who has already departed and has a tense encounter with Callie Troy who is packing Sharon's things.
 After an altercation with civilian merchant sailors in the Tailhook Bar, Jake runs into Callie again.
-After they reconcile, dance and spend the night together, she reveals her husband was a Navy pilot himself and was killed on a solo mission over Vietnam.
+After they spend the night together she reveals her husband was a Navy pilot killed on a solo mission over Vietnam.

-Jake returns to the carrier, where Camparelli confronts him regarding the bar incident, and Cole reports in Jake's favor.
-Cole and Jake are paired on "Iron Hand" A-6Bs loaded with Standard and Shrike anti-radiation missiles for SAM suppression.
-During the mission, after a successful strike, they encounter and manage to evade a North Vietnamese MiG-17.

-Jake suggests to Cole that they bomb Hanoi, which would be a violation of the restrictive rules of engagement (ROE) and could get them court-martialed.
-Cole initially rejects the idea.
-On the next raid, Boxman hits the suspected target, but is shot down by another SAM and killed.
-The North Vietnamese in Hanoi gloat on TV over the downing of U.S. aircraft.
-Cole then agrees with Jake's plan to attack Hanoi, deciding to hit "SAM City", a surface-to-air missile depot.

-To secure their mission, they coercively enlist the aid of the Squadron Intelligence Officer, who has been caught urinating in the commander's coffee decanter, being the Phantom Shitter who's secretly repeated this deed throughout the first half of the film.
-He warns Jake and Cole that there's no chance of succeeding in their mission, but he is soundly ignored.
+Camparelli confronts Jake about the bar incident, but Cole sides with Jake.
+The two fly a successful "Iron Hand" mission to suppress enemy surface to air missiles and evade a North Vietnamese MiG-17.
+Jake suggests they bomb Hanoi, a violation of their restrictive rules of engagement (ROE).
+Cole rejects the idea, which could get them court-martialed.
+Boxman is killed on their next mission by a SAM.
+North Vietnamese television gloats over the downing of the U.S. aircraft and Cole agrees to attack "SAM City", a surface-to-air missile depot in Hanoi.
+They coerce the Squadron Intelligence Officer, who they've caught urinating in the commander's coffee decanter, to secure support for the mission.
+He warns Jake and Cole that they have no chance of success.